Spencer Steer Player Props: Reds vs. Rangers

 Spencer Steer At The Plate

-- In 20 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 21 games played this year, and in 2.4% of his plate appearances.

-- Steer has driven in a run in seven games this season (35.0%), including two games with multiple runs batted in.
+- In seven games this year (33.3%), Steer has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.